Computing the flip distance between triangulations: Abstract

 \section{Abstract}

 Let ${\cal T}$ be a triangulation of a set ${\cal P}$ of $n$ points in the plane, and let $e$ be an edge shared by two triangles in ${\cal T}$ such that the quadrilateral $Q$ formed by these two triangles is convex.
 A {\em flip} of $e$ is the operation of replacing $e$ by the other diagonal of $Q$ to obtain a new triangulation of ${\cal P}$ from ${\cal T}$.
 The {\em flip distance} between two triangulations of ${\cal P}$ is the minimum number of flips needed to transform one triangulation into the other.
-The {\sc Flip Distance} problem asks if the flip distance between two given triangulations of ${\cal P}$ is $k$, for some given $k \in \nat$.
-It is a fundamental and a challenging problem whose complexity for the case of triangulations of a convex polygon remains open for over 25 years.
+The {\sc Flip Distance} problem asks if the flip distance between two given triangulations of ${\cal P}$ is at most $k$, for some given $k \in \nat$.
+It is a fundamental and a challenging problem.

-In this paper we present an algorithm for the {\sc Flip Distance} problem that runs in time $\Oh(n + k \cdot c^{k})$, for $c=392$, which implies that the problem is fixed-parameter tractable.
-The $\NP$-hardness reduction for the {\sc Flip Distance} problem given by Lubiw and Pathak can be used to show that, unless the exponential-time hypothesis (ETH) fails, the {\sc Flip Distance} problem cannot be solved in time $\Oh^*(2^{o(k)})$.
-Therefore, one cannot expect an asymptotic improvement in the exponent of the running time of the presented algorithm.
+We present an algorithm for the {\sc Flip Distance} problem that runs in time $\Oh(n + k \cdot c^{k})$, for a constant~$c \leq 2 \cdot 14^{11}$, which implies that the problem is fixed-parameter tractable.
+We extend our results to triangulations of polygonal regions with holes, and to labeled triangulated graphs. \keywords{Flip distance \and Triangulations \and Triangulated graphs \and Parameterized complexity}